 I am a University Lecturer in the Faculty of Philosophy and a Fellow of King’s College at the University of Cambridge.
 My research focuses on Kant and the history of modern philosophy, the philosophy of science, philosophy of biology, and aesthetics.
 I have been particularly interested in questions at the intersection of these areas concerning the aesthetics of science and Kantian philosophy of science and biology.

 I joined the Faculty at Cambridge in 2012.
-Before that, I was a Lecturer in Philosophy at the University of East Anglia and, before that, a Junior Research Fellow at Sidney Sussex College, Cambridge.
+Before that, I was a Lecturer in Philosophy at the University of East Anglia and a Junior Research Fellow at Sidney Sussex College, Cambridge.
 My doctorate is from the Humboldt University of Berlin where I received a Humboldt Prize for my thesis on Kant’s philosophy of nature.